jonlabelle/SublimeJsPrettier/README.md

 - `parser` (default: *babylon*)
    Which parser to use.
 Valid options are `'flow'` and `'babylon'`.

-> *For further details and examples of Prettier's options, please reference the
+> *For further details and examples of Prettier's options, please see the
-> [Prettier repository].*
+> options section on the [Prettier homepage].*

 ## Changes